 Funding came from the city’s mill levy, grant funding, and generous donations/memorials from the community.
 The support of the community has assisted with monthly maintenance costs, purchasing equipment/books/supplies, and three expansion/remodeling projects.

-When the library opened, 98% of our books were donated!
+When the library opened, 98% of the books were donated!
 The remaining 2% were purchased through a “book sale” at the Casselton, ND, Library.
 While some volunteers worked to get the library ready, another group worked on processing books.

 A building site was secured through the Kindred Area Rural Recovery organization.
 A former clinic building, conveniently located on main street, was available.
 Through support of the community with time/equipment/money, the building was remodeled and made into a library.
-Library shelving was purchased as a result of remodeling by the Pelican Rapids, MN Library.
+Library shelving was purchased as a result of remodeling by the Pelican Rapids, MN, Library.